-The Company's immediate parent undertaking is Scottish Widows Group Limited, a Company registered in the United Kingdom.
+The Company's immediate parent undertaking is Scottish Widows Group Limited, a company registered in the United Kingdom.
 Scottish Widows Group Limited has taken advantage of the provisions of the Companies Act 2006 and has not produced consolidated financial statements.

-The ultimate parent undertaking and controlling party is Lloyds Banking Group plc, which is the parent undertaking of the only group to consolidate these financial statements.
-Once approved, copies of the consolidated Annual Report and Accounts of Lloyds Banking Group plc may be obtained from Lloyds Banking Group's head office at 25 Gresham Street, London EC2V 7HN or downloaded via www.lloydsbankinggroup.com.
+The ultimate parent undertaking and controlling party is Lloyds Banking Group, which is the parent undertaking of the only group to consolidate these financial statements.
+Copies of the consolidated Annual Report and Accounts of Lloyds Banking Group may be obtained from Lloyds Banking Group's head office at 25 Gresham Street, London EC2V 7HN or downloaded via www.lloydsbankinggroup.com.

-14. Related party transactions (continued)
+15. Related party transactions (continued)